Currently accepting new clients at both locations | In-person & virtual appointments available | Call 647-779-9644 or Book Online

 Therapy provides a safe space for sensitive children to explore their feelings, develop coping skills, and build resilience.
 From breathing exercises to developing healthy coping methods, therapy can help build confidence and manage day-to-day life.

-Highly sensitive children are likely to be gifted with empathy, creativity, and a keen awareness of the world around them.
+Highly sensitive children often possess empathy, creativity, and a keen awareness of the world around them.
 With understanding, validation, and targeted therapeutic support, these children can learn to navigate their sensitivities.

 Resources: